 Store leftovers in the refrigerator in an airtight container for up to 5 days.
 You can also freeze leftovers in an airtight container for up to 3 months.
 To reheat, microwave or warm in the oven.

 Looking for more side dishes for family dinner?
-Try this Broccoli and Cauliflower Cheese Bake.
-It’s easily adapted to suit the age and developmental stage of your child 😊.
-Or, for another sweet potato recipe check out this Cauliflower and Sweet Potato Mash.
+If your family loves pesto, try these easy Pesto Green Vegetables 😊.
+Or, for another sweet potato recipe check out this Sweet Potato Cauliflower Mash.
 It’s a beautifully smooth mashed potato, with hidden cauliflower, a hint of garlic and a touch of butter.

-If you make this Potato and Sweet Potato Bake with Pesto please leave a 🌟 star rating and a 📝 comment below.
+If you make this Pesto Potato Bake please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more healthy recipes for side dishes.

 Happy cooking,